bunyk/gokeybr/README.md

 ## TODO:

-- Save offset in stat and make it load by default when not set
-- update timer display even when there are no events
+- Reset file offset when file ends, or implement manual resetting
 - add mode to type weakest trigram with "shortest" circle sequence.
 - Write down explanation why mode above will be optimal
+- Split root cmd to multiple commands by modes - file, words, keybr, weakest
+- update timer display even when there are no events
+- implement "focused" flag to not display speed stats on screen
 - Describe better, non-linear effort -> speedup function.
 (Formula for energy to reach speed of light?)